MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 > <sup>3</sup> Even if you do not enable Cortana as a kiosk app, built-in voice commands are enabled.
 However, commands that are related to disabled features have no effect.
 > <sup>4</sup> You cannot enable Miracast directly.
 To enable Miracast as a kiosk app enable the Camera app and the Device Picker app.

+In addition, the Mixed Reality Home is not able to be set as a kiosk app.

 Return to [Supported scenarios for kiosk mode based on identity type](hololens-kiosk.md#supported-scenarios-for-kiosk-mode-based-on-identity-type)

 ## Kiosk XML Code Samples